microsoft/vscode-react-native/README.md

     }
     ```

-1. Open Command Palette and run the following command `Remote-Containers: Open Folder in Container` to reopen your project in container
+1. Open Command Palette and run the following command `Remote-Containers: Open Folder in Container` to reopen your project in a container
-1. Connect your device via USB and start debugging the same way as on local machine
+1. Connect your device via USB and start debugging the same way as on local machine.

 Currently the above scenario doesn't work on macOS and Windows.
 Docker Container implementation on these OS uses Virtual Machine tools which may have problems with USB forwarding for mobile devices.

 # Contributing

-Please see our [contributing guide](CONTRIBUTING.md) for more information
+Please see our [contributing guide](CONTRIBUTING.md) for more information.

 # Known Issues